 Showing your wife one of our articles might be a good ice-breaker.
 Discussing strangers’ sex lives can be a non-threatening way to begin talking about the touchy subjects in your own.
 We’ve had several readers tell us that we’ve clearly expressed some of the things they haven’t been able to put into words for their partner.
 Let us open the conversation for you.

 HIM: If, after all that, nothing changes, then you might have to admit that your marriage is already over.
-You could stay for another 40 years, but the heart of the marriage — the part where two people do everything in their power to make each other happy — is over.
+You could stay for another 40 years, but the heart of the marriage — the part where two people do everything in their power to make each other happy — might be over.
 In spite of your love for each other, she has put her needs before yours.
-Porn, massage parlors and affairs are not viable long-term alternatives.
-Suppressing your true nature is even worse.
-Let me save you some wasted effort: I tried them all, and they don’t work.
+And, even if she has very valid reasons for doing that, it doesn’t change your experience.
+Suppressing your true nature for someone you love will lead to resentment.
+Porn, massage parlors and affairs are not viable long-term alternatives either.
+Let me save you some wasted effort: I tried them all, and they don’t satisfy.

 You’re young but you’ve already spent 13 years feeling unsatisfied.
 Don’t think that comes without a price.
 My first wife’s subtle rejections — even though she really did love me in her own way — sunk in.
 My sense of pride, attractiveness, and self worth were damaged in those years.

-Eventually, I exited that marriage and found a woman who is a wonderful, practical life partner and who also happens to be crazy about sex.
+Eventually, I left that marriage and found a woman who is a wonderful, practical life partner and who also happens to be crazy about sex.
 These women really do exist.
 I used to believe most women weren’t really into sex, and that my situation was common, but I’ve now met so many fantastic women who embrace their high libidos with abandon.
-My current wife and I are living an amazing life together, but it took the painful road of leaving my marriage to find her.
+My current wife and I are living an amazing life together, but it took the painful road of walking away from my marriage to find her.

 HER: The part of your letter that jumped off the page for me was that you said you love your wife “very, very, very much.”
 I have to believe that a man who feels that way will inspire the same kind of love in his wife.
 With that foundation, you two have the best chance of making a change that you can both be happy with.
 But you must try together.
 We wish you the best and hope that you will write back to let us know how things turn out.